• Skip to main content

 Although your chances aren’t super high, it’s definitely a possibility if raw eggs are in the brownie batter.

-A white bowl of edible brownie batter with chocolate chips and raspberries on top with a spoon in it and 2 more bowls in the background
+A white bowl of edible brownie batter with chocolate chips and raspberries on top.
+A spoon sits in the bowl and 2 more bowls in the background.

 • Edible Sugar Cookie Dough